My Tokyo Guide

 The relatively calm waters in Tokyo Bay make Odaiba perfect for a plunge into adventurous activities, even if you are a beginner in marine sports.
 Join a class and pick up SUP, which has been trendy among locals of late, or feel the breeze against your face as you go windsurfing, kayaking, or canoeing.
 Your experience will be all the more memorable with Tokyo Tower and Rainbow Bridge in the distance.
 But if you do not wish to sweat it out, you could also ride one of the water buses or boat cruises around Odaiba.

-And then there are ever more options for water-based activities in the heart of Tokyo, which has, for centuries, made great use of its waters for business and leisure.
-See areas such as the Akihabara Electric Town or Ochanomizu, which you would otherwise go by foot, as you explore the city's many canals via canoe.
-You can also do SUP on rivers like the Edogawa, or see how the city dramatically changes from day to night on board a river cruise through waters meandering through the city's major waterways.
+And then there are even more options for water-based activities in the heart of Tokyo, which has, for centuries, made great use of its waters for business and leisure.
+Explore the city's many canals via canoe, and see areas such as the Akihabara Electric Town or Ochanomizu from a different perspective.
+You can also do SUP on rivers like the Edogawa River, or see how the city dramatically changes from day to night on board a river cruise through waters meandering through the city's major waterways.
 There is something for everyone and you will probably find what you're looking for with some quick research.